mui/mui-x/test/README.md

 ## CI

-To execute additional jobs for custom versions of React/Material UI, you can use `additional` workflow.
+To execute additional jobs for custom versions of React/Material UI, you can use an `additional` workflow.
 In combination with `with-react-version` and/or `with-material-ui-6` parameters, it executes those jobs with dependency versions different from the main `pipeline` workflow.

 | Parameter type | Name                 | Value                |
 | :------------- | :------------------- | :------------------- |